- How much does it cost to set up a personal injury trust?

 I received a call from a lady who had just received a cheque for £20,000 compensation from a personal injury claim.
 Neither she nor anyone in her family were claiming means-tested benefits; but she intended to save the money for … Continue reading

 Setting up a personal injury trust does not have to be complicated or expensive.
 I will offer a fixed fee in most cases.
-I have set out all the points to think about and the information I will need to … Continue reading
+At the moment I offer a fixed fee of £480 including VAT for a bare trust.
+I … Continue reading

 A personal injury trust can be a very good idea even if you are not receiving State means-tested benefits or local authority care.
 You must consider your situation today, your situation in the future, and do exactly the same for … Continue reading